Nick Lalich: March 2011 election

 Lalich was able to retain the seat of Cabramatta for the ALP at the March 2011 election against Dai Le, who failed previously at the 2008 by-election.
-Controversy arose when leaflets were distributed during the campaign, stating Le supported her Liberal colleague Chris Spence, the Liberal candidate for The Entrance and former leader of Pauline Hanson One Nation.
+Controversy arose when leaflets were distributed during the campaign, stating Le supported her colleague Chris Spence, the Liberal candidate for The Entrance and former leader of Pauline Hanson One Nation.
 Both sides campaigned heavily in the local area, with the Liberal Party taking an unprecedented interest in Cabramatta.

-In early 2012, Lalich announced his intention to step down as Mayor of the City of Fairfield to focus his efforts on being MP for Cabramatta this decision was made owing to changes in NSW Government legislation preventing state parliamentarians serving on local councils.
-This allowed for Frank Carbone to become mayor of Fairfield City on 21 March 2012.
+In early 2012, Lalich announced his intention to step down as Mayor of the City of Fairfield to focus his efforts on being MP for Cabramatta.
+This decision was made owing to changes in NSW Government legislation preventing state parliamentarians serving on local councils.
+This allowed Frank Carbone to become mayor of Fairfield City on 21 March 2012.

-On 24 December 2022, Lalich announced that he will be retiring at the 2023 state election.
+On 24 December 2022, Lalich announced that he would be retiring at the 2023 state election.

+Death

+Lalich died following a battle with throat cancer on 26 March 2025, at the age of 79.